voxel51/fiftyone/docs/source/getting_started/troubleshooting.rst

     RuntimeError: Could not find mongod >= 4.4

-To resolve this, you can install an alternative package on some distributions, detailed below, or you declare .
+To resolve this, you can set up your own MongoDB service on your machine or elsewhere, and define a `database_uri` in your :ref:`FiftyOne config <configuring-fiftyone>`.
+See :ref:`Configuring a MongoDB connection <configuring-mongodb-connection>` for more information.

 .. _alternative-builds: